The Academy’s White Compromise Problem

-When Green Book won the audience award at TIFF, many praised it as an accomplishment and feather in the cap of director Peter Farrelly for directing a film that lacks the tone of any of his previous envelope-busting comedies (Dumb and Dumber, There’s Something About Mary and Kingpin).
-Then, the National Board of Review named it Best Picture, which meant it was troubling, but don’t alert the kids yet.
+When Green Book won the audience award at TIFF, many praised it as an accomplishment and feather in the cap of director Peter Farrelly.
+Why?
+Because it simply lacks the tone of any of his previous envelope-busting comedies.
+Then, the National Board of Review named it Best Picture.
+This meant it was troubling, but don’t alert the kids yet.
 It must be an anomaly in the NBR’s voting (remember Gods & Monsters winning, despite overall pre-determined Saving Private Ryan taking home everything well… until, you know, Harvey Weinstein got involved?).

 Then the roof started to cave in.
 The Shirley family came out against the film, saying the events depicted don’t reflect a friendship they know about.
-The film is described as a story of an unlikely friendship, which is precisely the point of why this film is being bashed now by critics and film fans alike- it is unlikely it ever happened.
-The story is from the son of the main protagonist, Tony Vallelonga, so it would be naïve to think the film wouldn’t be seen through the eyes of him, and combined with the fact it doesn’t even appear that the family of Don Shirley was seriously consulted (or their concerns considered for the film).
+The film is described as a story of an unlikely friendship.
+Which is precisely the point of why this film is being bashed now by critics and film fans alike.
+It’s unlikely it ever happened.
+The story is from the son of the main protagonist, Tony Vallelonga.
+So it would be naïve to think the film wouldn’t be seen through his eyes.
+Then combined with the fact it doesn’t even appear that the family of Don Shirley was seriously consulted (or their concerns considered for the film).
 That same son (Nick Vallelonga), who wrote the screenplay, came under fire for controversial tweets to Donald Trump.

 Then, there is the use of the actual book in the film.
 The Negro Motorist Green Book, or more commonly just known as Green Book, was developed by a New York City postal worker named Victor Hugo Green, so the emerging African-American middle class could take their newly-bought automobiles and travel the country when Jim Crow laws were still practiced widely across the South.
 This was a necessary help for non-white travelers who faced “sundown” hours, where you had to leave the area by nightfall to continue segregating people of color.
 By the time Jim Crow laws were outlawed in 1964 by the Civil Rights Act, the Green Book slowly disappeared into obscurity; one would think it still might be needed today.

 The thing is, I’m not sure if some are dismissing it as not mattering.
-Still, the actual Green Book never takes center stage, which prevents the film from being a classic, art, or best film of the year, in my opinion, but a film that is for the romantic moviegoer who wants to see the best in any situation.
+Still, the actual Green Book never takes center stage.
+Which prevents the film from being a classic, art, or best film of the year.
+In my opinion, it’s a film for the romantic moviegoer who wants to see the best in any situation.
 Knowing now about the controversies and the lack of involvement from the Shirley family, many feel the wool has been pulled over their eyes, or they have been had (personally, if you are looking for authenticity in Hollywood, you are in the wrong industry).

 2018: A Groundbreaking Year for Film

-This past year there have been so many great films being released on race relations, which is a direct reflection of the times we have lived in this past decade, not just the sheer numbers, but the quality that has been far superior to recent memory.
+This past year, so many great films have been released on race relations, which directly reflects the times we have lived in this past decade, not just the sheer numbers, but the quality that has been far superior to recent memory.
 Let’s look back at a few notable films, not to mention the milestone, mega-hit Black Panther, that have come out in 2018:

 Sorry to Bother You is a highly original, funny, thought-provoking film that gets better after multiple viewings (I saw it last June, and I don’t think I appreciated it enough then) and takes time to let its high-concept themes fester.
-It’s a nightmarish, racially-infused fairy tale before a company like Disney could get its greedy, capitalist hands on it; a product of today’s current racial, economic tensions and divides with a bonkers final act some can’t get their heads around, but it is a fairy tale that reflects economic, corporate slavery for minority classes.
+It’s a nightmarish, racially-infused fairy tale before a company like Disney could get its greedy, capitalist hands on it.
+A product of today’s current racial, economic tensions and divides with a bonkers final act.
+Some can’t get their heads around.
+It’s a fairy tale that reflects economic, corporate slavery for minority classes.

 1989-1994 in Film